This story originally ran on usga.org in the spring of 2009.

 “We get that question all the time,” said Osborne.

-Another fallacy is that the USGA’s Course Rating numbers are used to rank courses for golf publications.
-A rater doesn’t determine whether Bethpage Black should be ranked higher than Winged Foot Golf Club in a golf publication or guide’s pecking order.
+Another fallacy is that the Ratings are used to rank courses for golf publications.
+A rater doesn’t determine whether Bethpage Black should be ranked higher than Winged Foot Golf Club in a golf publication or a guide’s pecking order.

 “It’s become much more objective than subjective,” said Course Rating Committee member Doug Sullivan, a former USGA staff member who is now the director of course rating for the Southern California Golf Association.
 “It’s all about numbers and using the corresponding tables.”

-“This is what we recommend,” said Scott Hovde, the USGA’s manager of course rating and handicap education, referring to measuring the tee-to-green yardages, and green depths and widths first before moving on to rating the obstacles.
+“This is what we recommend,” said Scott Hovde, the USGA’s manager of course rating and handicap education, referring to the practice of measuring the tee-to-green yardages, and green depths and widths before rating the obstacles.
 “Just getting the yardages for an 18-hole course can take a couple of hours.”

-For the calibration seminar, the committee members and two USGA staff members spend Sunday morning gathering vital information for the four holes to be used the following morning.
-They have chosen a loop that includes the par-5 third hole, the par-3 fourth and ninth holes and the par-4 fifth hole.
-All four have interesting obstacles, and, logistically, it’s the best routing for the attendees.
+For the calibration seminar, the committee members and two USGA staff members spent Sunday morning gathering vital information for the four holes to be used the following morning.
+They had chosen a loop that included the par-5 third hole, the par-3 fourth and ninth holes and the par-4 fifth hole.
+All four have interesting obstacles, and, logistically, it was the best routing for the attendees.

-The seven individuals gather that evening in the Arizona C.C. board room to hash out the final figures.
-They determine their landing zones for the male and female scratch and bogey golfer.
-Simmons, Sheri Erskine from the Women’s Golf Association of Northern California and the Arizona Golf Association’s Lorraine Thies handle the female numbers along with Hovde.
-Sullivan, Lahman and John Saegner of the Washington State Golf Association tackle the men’s numbers.
+The seven individuals gathered that evening in the Arizona C.C. board room to hash out the final figures.
+They determined their committee ratings to be used as the standard for comparing the ratings of the participating teams.
+Joined by Sheri Erskine from the Women’s Golf Association of Northern California and the Arizona Golf Association’s Lorraine Thies, Simmons handled the women’s numbers along with Hovde.
+Sullivan, Lahman and John Saegner of the Washington State Golf Association tackled the men’s numbers.

-Lively debate ensues as they go over everything from trees to bunkering to widths and green speeds.
-Once the final numbers are determined, some are given to the attendees to save time and standardize values that are not readily apparent, such as mid-season rough height and Stimpmeter reading.
-Certain facts are listed while the rest of the information must be obtained by careful measuring and observation.
+Lively debate ensued as they went over everything from trees to bunkering to widths and green speeds.
+Once the final numbers were determined, some were given to the attendees to save time and standardize values that were not readily apparent, such as midseason rough height and Stimpmeter® readings.
+Certain facts were listed while the rest of the information would be obtained by careful measuring and observation.

-Each obstacle receives a final number between 0 and 10 (4 is considered average).
-Under the current system, that figure has a plus or minus error factor of one.
-Missing by one only equates to one-100th of a stroke in the final Course and Slope Rating.
-That’s okay.
-But as the committee will see the next day, sometimes raters can be two, three or four points off.
+Each obstacle received a final number between 0 and 10 (4 is of average significance).
+Under the current system, that figure has a plus or minus error factor of one unit.
+Missing by one unit only equates to one-100th of a stroke in the final USGA Course Rating and Slope Rating, which is okay.
+But as the committee would see the next day, sometimes raters can be two, three or four points off.
 And that’s where potential problems can arise.

-Any time a course is officially rated, a minimum of three individuals comprise each team, with one person designated as the captain or team leader.
-Since the Oregon Golf Association only had two attendees – Osborne and Ron Clevenger – they are teamed with Brent Hathaway (Washington State Golf Association) and Richard Smith from the Saskatchewan (Canada) Golf Association.
-At this seminar, a group has also flown from Puerto Rico; it’s not unusual to see international associations in attendance.
-Though the USGA governs only in the U.S. and its territories and Mexico with regard to the Rules of Golf, its Handicap and Course Rating System has licensees from 55 international golf associations.
+Whenever a course is officially rated, a minimum of three people comprise each team, with one designated as the captain or team leader.
+Since the Oregon Golf Association only had two attendees – Osborne and Ron Clevenger – they were teamed with two other delegates.
+It’s not unusual to have international associations in attendance .
+Though the USGA governs only in the U.S. and its territories and Mexico with regard to the Rules of Golf, its Handicap and Course Rating System includes licensees from 56 international golf associations.

-So on this Sunday morning, a combined 22 male and female teams hit the course.
-It looks like a small army of spectators as they wander down the third hole armed with clipboards, rating manuals and various measuring devices, from lasers to altimeters.
+On Sunday morning, a combined 22 male and female teams hit the course.
+They looked like a small army of spectators as they wandered down the third hole armed with clipboards, rating manuals and various measuring devices, from lasers to altimeters.

-For the next few hours, the teams measure, step off and eyeball all the categorized obstacles for the chosen four holes.
-They check their appropriate tables in the Course Rating manual to establish the proper numbers for bunkers, water hazards, elevation, fairways, green targets, recovery and rough, out of bounds and extreme rough, trees and green surface.
+For the next few hours, the teams measured, stepped off and assessed all the categorized obstacles for the chosen four holes.
+They checked their appropriate tables in the USGA Course Rating System Guide to establish the proper numbers for bunkers, water hazards, elevation, fairways, green targets, recovery and rough, out of bounds and extreme rough, trees and green surface.
 Teams also must adjust the normal landing zones for any effective playing length correction factors such as roll, elevation, dogleg/forced layup, prevailing wind and altitude.
-In addition, they must look for other key characteristics like the fraction of greenside bunker coverage.
-Between a quarter and a half is one number, but more than half is another figure.
+In addition, they must assess other key characteristics like the percentage of greenside bunker coverage.

-Each rater is given a Form 1, which is a spread sheet containing boxes for each obstacle.
-Space is provided for notes in case any adjustments are required before assigning the final value.
-Once a hole is completed, the team gathers and discusses their numbers.
+Each rater was given a Form 1, a spreadsheet containing boxes for each obstacle and correction, with space provided for notes in case adjustments are required before assigning the final value.
+Once a hole was completed, the team gathered and discussed its numbers.

 “There were two or three times where one of us said, ‘What about this?’ and it was a point that the rest of us hadn’t thought about,” said Osborne.
 “After you considered it, you either accepted it or moved on.